yminsky/core-hello-world/README.md

 Setting up the toplevel
 -----------------------

+You can use the built-in OCaml toplevel, `ocaml`, but you're probably better off using `utop`, which you can install via opam:

+    $ opam install utop

-There's also a file called dot_ocamlinit, which will auto-load Core for you in the toplevel, if you do this:
+There's also a file called dot_ocamlinit, which will auto-load core and async, if you do this:

     $ cp dot_ocamlinit ~/.ocamlinit

-If you want to use the toplevel, you might want to try installing rlwrap to give you command-line editing, at which point you can run:

-    $ rlwrap ocaml

-and start using Core in the OCaml toplevel.
+And now you can start the toplevel.

+    $ utop